Tickets & Deals

 FLORAL DESIGN AND CONTAINERS

-Class 7 Container Plants - ADULT / OPEN [for YOUTH see CLASS 16]
+Division 07 Container Plants - ADULT / OPEN [for YOUTH and Child see Division 16 &17]

-8. Medium Fairy Garden – 18” or less diameter
+08. Medium Fairy Garden – 18” or less diameter [plant material should be a prominent part of a Fairy Garden]

 Note: must contain multiple images and NOT exhibited elsewhere at the Fair.